johanley/julian-date/README.md

 from the JPL that's just plain wrong.
 The input date is the origin of the Julian period as expressed in the Julian calendar.
 In the Gregorian calendar, that day is -4713-11-24.)

+## Origin of the Algorithm Requiring Julian date >= 0

+The *Explanatory Supplement* (1992), <a href='https://archive.org/details/explanatorysuppl0003unse/page/604/mode/2up'>page 604</a>
+has an implementation that <a href='img/expl-supp-1992.jpg'>looks like this</a>.

+The *Explanatory Supplement* (2006), <a href='https://archive.org/details/explanatorysuppl00pken/page/604/mode/2up'>page 604</a> repeats the same algorithm, shown <a href='img/expl-supp-2006.jpg'>here</a>.

+The above two references are considered authoritative by professional astronomers.
+Both of these references cite <a href='https://dl.acm.org/doi/pdf/10.1145/364096.364097'>this 1968 paper</a>
+by Fliegel and van Flandern, published in the *Communications of the ACM*.
+An image of the core logic is <a href='img/comm-acm-1968.jpg'>here</a>.

 ## Modern Astronomy